BK Häcken: First decades

 Following the first years the club only played sporadic matches, youth championships and a few other matches, but eventually they started to play at the senior level.
 As of 1943 the club started to take in the league system and success came in an instant.
 Between 1944 and 1947 the club won their league and climbed from west seniorclass 4 to seniorclass 1.

 The start of the 1950s went as well as the 1940s had.
-The club won Division 4 in 1950 and when they won Division 3 in 1951 they went from a local club to be known as a "comet team" in the national media.
+The club won Division 4 in 1950 and when they won Division 3 the following year, they went from a local club to be known as a "comet team" in the national media.
 The club fought for a place in Allsvenskan in 1953 but saw themselves defeated by Kalmar FF, and in 1954 the club was relegated from Division 2.
 In 1955 the club set the record for the most spectators during a Division 3 game against IK Oddevold, when 18,229 people showed up for the game.
-BK Häcken eventually won the league but returned soon again and played in Division 3 for the rest of the decade.
+BK Häcken played in Division 3 for the rest of the decade.

 The 1960s started with the opening of the club's new clubhouse, now known as Häckensborg.
 Häcken spent most of the decade as a stable Division 3 team, but in 1967 they were relegated to Division 4 and it was struck by some severe economical and internal problems.

 The 1970s started just as badly as the previous decade ended.
 The club fell out of Division 4 and held discussions with IF Warta about a merger.
 A discussion had been up several times earlier but had not gone as far as now, at the day of the voting the IF Warta members voted for a merging while the BK Häcken members voted against it.
 In 1971 the club won Division 5, the club then played in Division 4 until 1975 when they won it and in 1977 they won Division 3 with former Swedish international Agne Simonsson as manager, when the club earlier won Division 3 in 1951 they climbed directly up to Division 2, however this time they had to play a qualifier against IK Brage, Motala AIF and Degerfors.
 The club won and took the step up to Division 2.
 During 1978–79 the club played successfully in Division 2 with a 3rd place as the best position.
 In 1978 BK Häcken also started a ladies team.